nrwl/nx/docs/shared/tools-workspace-builders.md

 }
 ```

 This example describes a single option for the executor that is a `string` called `textToEcho`.
-When using this executor, we'll specify a `textToEcho` property inside the options.
+When using this executor, specify a `textToEcho` property inside the options.

 In our `impl.ts` file, we're creating an `Options` interface that matches the json object being described here.